 The original title deeds are under lien with the lenders for the loan facilities availed by the Company.
 Therefore, we could not verify those title deeds.
-However, we have received independent confirmation from the security trustee.
+However, we have received independent confirmation from the security trustee appointed by the banks/ financial institutions, who confirmed that they are holding the tiltle deeds of the immovable properties.